ConceptsMCP & Typed Tools

 Extensibility

 New tools follow the same typed pattern.
+Register with @mcp.tool().
+Define Pydantic models for parameters.
+Set readOnlyHint and destructiveHint appropriately.
 Community contributions are encouraged.
-Register with the @mcp.tool() decorator.
-Define Pydantic models for parameters.
-Add readOnlyHint and destructiveHint as appropriate.

-See the individual capability pages for details on each tool category:
+See the individual capability pages for details on each category: